allegro/allegro.tech/_posts/2015-05-08-elasticsearch-reindex-tool.md

 layout: post
 title: "Allegro OpenSource: Elasticsearch reindex tool"
 author: andrzej.wislowski
-tags: [release, open source, elasticsearch]
+tags: [tech, release, open source, elasticsearch]
 ---

 At Allegro we use many open-source tools that support our work.
 Sometimes we are not able to find what we want and